 How a Voltage Tester Works

-This pocket-sized tool has two probes and works with AC line voltage of 120 volts and 240 volts.
-It has no power by itself but uses a neon indicator light connected to a ballast resistor and the light only glows when power is present.
+This pocket-sized tool has two probes and works with an AC line voltage of 120 volts and 240 volts.
+It has no power by itself but uses a neon indicator light connected to a ballast resistor, and the light only glows when power is present.
 As voltage increases, the neon test light glows brighter.

 The neon circuit tester is commonly used to test for a live circuit at an outlet.
 The tool can be purchased for under $10 from retailers such as Amazon.com and is an essential electrical testing tool for your toolbox.

 This circuit tester is used to test if a circuit is energized.
 You connect the red test lead to the "hot" side (small slot) or black wire in an outlet and the black lead to the "neutral" side (large slot) or white wire in an outlet.